OfficeDev/office-js-docs-pr/docs/onenote/onenote-add-ins-programming-overview.md

 ## Using the JavaScript API

-Add-ins use the runtime context of the host application to access the JavaScript API.
+Add-ins use the runtime context of the Office application to access the JavaScript API.
 The API has two layers:

-- A **host-specific API** for OneNote-specific operations, accessed through the `Application` object.
+- A **application-specific API** for OneNote-specific operations, accessed through the `Application` object.
 - A **Common API** that's shared across Office applications, accessed through the `Document` object.

-### Accessing the host-specific API through the *Application* object
+### Accessing the application-specific API through the *Application* object

 Use the `Application` object to access OneNote objects such as **Notebook**, **Section**, and **Page**.
-With host-specific APIs, you run batch operations on proxy objects.
+With application-specific APIs, you run batch operations on proxy objects.
 The basic flow goes something like this:

 1. Get the application instance from the context.